nagilum/increo-dotnet-dev-test/README.md

 A field with the function of adding a new task is always displayed under the last task in the list.
 The new task added through there is always _to be done_.
 When adding a task from that field, the new task will appear at the bottom of the list, but above the add-new-task field.
 To add the new task from the field at the bottom, it should react to clicking the `+` icon on the left, or pressing the `ENTER` key.
 Either way, the focus should return to the title field and the field emptied after the new task is created and added to the list.
 You cannot add a task without adding a title.
 Validation should be on both the frontend and backend sides.

+Each task can be marked as completed by checking the checkbox for it.

 Each task can be deleted by clicking the trash icon, but should display a message box to the user asking: `Are you sure?`

 ## Frontend